beginning of content

 Key facts

-• Most people with melancholic depression experience ‘slowing down’ of their speech, thoughts and movements, together with a complete loss of enjoyment in their usual activities.
+• Symptoms often include slowed speech, thoughts and movements, along with a total loss of enjoyment in usual activities.

-• Your doctor and psychiatrist can recommend the best treatment plan for you.
+• Your doctor or psychiatrist can recommend the best treatment plan for you.

 What is melancholia?

-The word ‘melancholia’ has been used since the time of the ancient Greeks to describe feeling intensely sad and hopeless.
-Melancholic depression, also known as ‘major depression with melancholic features’, is usually a severe illness.
-It makes people lose interest in almost all activities and has other distinct physical symptoms.
+The word ‘melancholia’ has been used since the time of the ancient Greeks.
+It describes a feeling of intense sadness and hopelessness.
+Melancholic depression is also known as ‘major depression with melancholic features’.
+People with melancholia lose interest in almost all activities and may also experience physical symptoms.
+Melancholic depression is usually a severe illness.

 What are the symptoms of melancholia?

 The symptoms of melancholia are similar to the general symptoms of depression but are usually more severe.
-Most people with melancholia slow right down.
+Most people with melancholia slow down.
 Their movements, thoughts and speech can be very slow.
-Less commonly, people with melancholia can experience agitation and restlessness.
+Some people with melancholia experience agitation and restlessness, but this is less common.

 Symptoms are usually worse in the morning.

 If you or someone you know is at immediate risk of harm from suicide, call triple zero (000).
-You can call Lifeline on 13 11 14 for crisis support or if you are thinking about suicide.
+You can call Suicide Call Back Service 1300 659 467 or Lifeline on 13 11 14 for crisis support or if you are thinking about suicide.

 The first step to get help for any mental health problem is to see your doctor or a mental health professional.
 This includes depression with melancholic features.
 Your doctor may refer you to a psychiatrist for a more in-depth assessment and treatment plan.

-The treatment of depression, including melancholic depression, may involve antidepressant medicines or psychotherapy.
-A mental health treatment plan can help with the cost of psychotherapy.
+The treatment of depression, including melancholic depression, may involve antidepressant medicines, psychotherapy or a combination of the two.
+A mental health treatment plan from your GP can help with the cost of psychotherapy.

-Physical treatments such as electroconvulsive therapy (ECT) are sometimes recommended if you have severe symptoms or if other treatments for depression have failed.
+Physical treatments such as electroconvulsive therapy (ECT), or transcranial magnetic stimulation (TMS) are sometimes recommended if you have severe symptoms or if other treatments for depression have failed.

-Further information and support is available for the person with melancholia and for their friends and family.
+Information and support is available for people with melancholia and their friends and family.

 Check your symptoms Find a health service